skrajeshwari/AI_StockAnalysisApplication/README.md

-# Stock insights application
+# Leveraging LLMs for Querying Structured Financial Data

-This is a repository for the Stock Prices Insights project.
+This is the Stock Prices Analysis project that demonstrates how LLMs can interpret user queries, generate SQL queries, and provide insights automatically.
+The core aim is to integrate LLMs with structured data for dynamically simulating complex query-response flows and generating insights.

 Project Flow: Each query a user makes will follow one of three paths, depending on the nature of the request.
 The flow is designed to simulate real-world interaction with LLM-driven systems but is tailored to demonstrate how the technology works with structured data.